segmentio/segment-docs/src/connections/storage/catalog/snowflake/index.md

 Create the user that Segment uses to connect to your warehouse.
 You can create a user that authenticates with a key pair, or you can create a user that authenticates using a password.
 Segment recommends creating a user that will authenticate with an encrypted key pair.

 #### Create a user that authenticates with a key pair
-If you are creating a user that will use a key pair to authenticate, you first must create a public key, and then can create a new user.
+If you are creating a user that will use a key pair to authenticate, you first must create a public key and then can create a new user.

 ##### Generate a key